ZeyuLiu0706/MoCoGrad/README.md

 Based on LibMTL
 https://github.com/median-research-group/LibMTL/tree/v1.1.6

 ## Citation
-This is the code for the 2024 ICASSP paper: LEARNING FROM EASY TO HARD: MULTI-TASK LEARNING WITH DATA SCHEDULING.
+This is the code for the 2024 ICDE paper - Towards Task-Conflicts Momentum-Calibrated Approach for Multi-task Learning

 **Please cite our paper if you use the code:**
 ```